UK PM Johnson seeks to rally his party after surviving leadership test | Politics

 At issue is Johnson's integrity.
 His opponents accuse him of being a habitual liar and he faces an investigation into whether he misled parliament in his explanations over the series of parties held in Downing Street - his office and residence - while Britons were following strict lockdown rules during the COVID-19 pandemic.
 Police have fined him over one such gathering.

-Johnson's office said he would use the cabinet meeting to set out his vision for the coming weeks, including new policies to reduce the cost of childcare and to help more people buy their own homes.
-The prime minister plans a speech on housing this week, he will make a speech on the economy next week and the government plans to send the first group of asylum seekers to Rwanda on June 14, as he seeks to move on from the divisive confidence vote, a Conservative party source said.
+Johnson used the cabinet meeting to set out his vision for the coming weeks, including new policies to reduce the cost of childcare and to help more people buy their own homes.
+The prime minister plans a speech on housing this week, he will make a speech on how to boost the economy next week and the government plans to send a first group of asylum seekers to Rwanda on June 14, as he seeks to move on from the divisive confidence vote, a Conservative party source said.

+In a boost to Johnson's hopes that he can still play a role as an international statesman, Ukrainian President Volodymyr Zelenskiy welcomed his survival.
+"I am very happy about it," Zelenskiy told an event hosted by the Financial Times.
+"I'm glad we haven't lost a very important ally, this is great news."

+Johnson is popular in Ukraine because Britain has been quick to supply weapons, starting with anti-tank weapons in January, a month before the Russian invasion.
+"PYRRHIC VICTORY"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)